Chief-Blackhood/ascii-brick-breaker/README.md

 - <kbd>A</kbd>: To move the paddle left
 - <kbd>D</kbd>: To move the paddle right
 - <kbd>SPACE</kbd>: To release the ball from the paddle
+- <kbd>L</kbd>: To skip a level
+- <kbd>H</kbd>: To reduce boss health
-- <kbd>a</kbd>: To quit game
+- <kbd>Q</kbd>: To quit game

 \*Note: The controls are force-based.
 No need to press them continuously to achieve motion.

 ### Gameplay

-Collect powerups, and destroy bricks to increase your score.
-But beware of some powerup as they might increase the ball speed or shrink your paddle!
+Collect power ups, and destroy bricks to increase your score.
+But beware of some power up as they might increase the ball speed or shrink your paddle!

 Press <kbd>A</kbd> and <kbd>D</kbd> for movement and try to save the ball from falling into the abyss.
-Also press <kbd>space</kbd> to release a new ball or when `sticky paddle` powerup is active at whichever position you like.
+Also press <kbd>space</kbd> to release a new ball or when `sticky paddle` power up is active at whichever position you like.

 Score the highest points by breaking all the bricks (even the unbreakable ones!)